 A universal basic income could help to balance this inequality.

 Watch Annie Lowrey explaining universal basic income:

 Fighting technological unemployment

-With advanced technology taking over more and more blue and white collar jobs, UBI would act as a sort of security net for the millions of people who will be left jobless by the tech revolution.
-Research shows that the longer you are unemployed, the longer it takes to find employment.
+With advanced technology taking over more and more blue and white collar jobs, proponents of UBI say it would act as a sort of security net for the millions of people who will be left jobless by the tech revolution.
+Research for the Federal Reserve Bank of New York showed that the longer you are unemployed, the longer it takes to find employment.
 If the jobless had a small source of income to help them back on their feet, they could find new jobs and start contributing to the economy sooner.

 Supporting unpaid care workers

 Those with ill or differently abled relatives are often forced to quit their jobs to care for them full-time.
 UBI would allow care-workers to support themselves, encouraging care work within the home and relieving pressure on public services that provide care to the sick and elderly.

 There exist countless governmental organisations responsible for helping those in poverty, handing out unemployment benefits, food stamps, subsidised housing, etc. UBI would cut a country’s spending by eliminating these organisations.